 Simply put, reflexology is the study of reflexes.
 Pressure is applied to precise areas of the feet to help restore imbalances, relieve stress and tension, and improve circulation.
 It is safe, non-invasive, and very relaxing.

 Reflexology Programs: (click on the link for more info)

-Ginger is a Registered Social Worker, Psychotherapist, and an Ontario Certified Teacher.
+Ginger Beard-Martin is a Registered Social Worker with the College of Social Work and and Ontario Certified Teacher.
 Ginger’s breadth of experience in social work and teaching have given her a unique depth in understanding the struggles that families go through when a child has been diagnosed with a learning disability.
 Ginger’s counselling experience also includes working with individuals who have a learning disability, MID (Mild Intellectual Disability), Dual Diagnosis, and Addictions.

 She has training from Waypoint Mental Health and ASYR in Dual Diagnosis, and her special interests include working with the following: